astrobin/astrobin/README.md

 ## Step 5: First-time setup

 The first time you launch AstroBin (and only the first time), you will find that it's not quite working yet.
-For example, the `beat` container refuses to start, and accessing http://127.0.0.1/ brings up the site, but without any CSS or javascript.
+Notably, accessing http://127.0.0.1/ brings up the site, but without any CSS or javascript.
+Also, the django framework is not yet set up.

 These need to be initialized by running the following commands.